JieD/Advanced-OS/README.md

-# Advanced-OS
+# TOS
+##### Term Project of Advanced Operating System (CSc 720)

-A class project (Advanced OS) builds an OS and then test on a real hardware - train.
+TOS is a preemptive OS which is built upon x86 architecture.
+TOS supports process management, I/O, IPC.
+Tos is also tested on a real hardware - a model train.